ISSLS CLINICAL SCIENCE RESEARCH GRANT SPONSORED BY MEDTRONIC

 • Curriculum Vitae of Principal Investigator and Co-investigators should be included

-• Statement that the applicant, if they win the award and accept the prize money, will attend the ISSLS Annual Meeting in Atlanta, USA 2025 to present their progress report and receive their certificate at the Fellowship Ceremony
+• Statement that the applicant, if they win the award and accept the prize money, will attend the ISSLS Annual Meeting in Cape Town, South Africa 2026 to present their progress report and receive their certificate at the Fellowship Ceremony

 E-mail the application documentation as a single PDF document together with the Application Form to the ISSLS Secretariat: ISSLS@asnevents.net.au